We’ll see you in Mingenew!

 WHERE TO STAY

 At this time of year, Mingenew is an absolutely beautiful place to stay.
 The days are bright and blue and our night skies are big and brilliant.
 The favourite place for visitors staying in town is the Mingenew Spring Caravan Park.
-The park caters for all types of visitors, vehicles and campers.
-There is also the Pub as well as additional places to camp just outside of town.
+The Park caters for all types of visitors, vehicles and campers.
+There is also the pub as well as additional places to camp just outside of town.
+For general visitor information we also suggest you download this useful handout and our directory map.

 MINGENEW SPRING CARAVAN PARK